 “We used to buy these used tuxedos.
 We had a guy named Richie at New Orleans Tuxedos who used to sell (to) all the young bands … one band would have gold brocade tuxedos, and then another band, they would have blue brocade.
 So by the time I was 17 I had about five different colors.”

-Composer and pianist Courtney Bryan credits the likes of Billie Holiday and Mary Lou Williams with inspiring her own sense of style.
+Composer and pianist Courtney Bryan is a 2023 MacArthur Fellow.
+She credits the likes of Billie Holiday and Mary Lou Williams with inspiring her own sense of style.
 That said, Bryan admits “I always tend to remix things.
 I might have an outfit that’s a mix of Billie Holiday, Mary Lou Williams, Alice Coltrane and maybe Nina Simone.”

 As it turns out, Courtney Bryan and Katja Toivola have a similar fondness for shoes.
 Bryan says she has “certain things I wear that give me confidence.
 I like heels.
 I don’t wear heels daily, but if I’m performing and I put on heels it almost switches my personality.
 It gives me that ‘go-on-stage’ energy.”